swayamkaul/Notes/README.md

 <br />

 ## Data Management
 ArrayList Datastructure has been used in this app which is used to store the content of the notes.
-The ArrayList is then put into an arrayAdapter which is then set to the listView for displaying the content.
+The ArrayList is then put into an arrayAdapter which is then set to the listView for displaying the content.<br/>
+We have also used hashsets for storing notes into "SharedPreferences".

 <br />
 ![alt text](https://github.com/swayamkaul/Notes/blob/master/screenShots/code.png)
 <br />